PaulBratslavsky/next-strapi-app-qa/posts/04-article.md

 We can now get our data in our `server action`, but how do we return or validate it?

-Well, that is what we will do in our next section.
+That's what we'll cover in our next section.

 ## How To Get Form State With useActionState Hook

-We will use React's `useActionState` hook to return data from our `server action`.
+We'll use React's `useActionState` hook to return data from our `server action`.
 You can learn more [here](https://react.dev/reference/react/useActionState).

 Back in the `signup-form.tsx` file.

-We will first import our `useActionState` hook from `react-dom`.
+We'll first import our `useActionState` hook from `react-dom`:

 ```tsx
 import { useActionState } from "react";
 ```

-Now, let's create a variable to store our initial state.
+Now, let's create a variable to store our initial state:

 ```tsx
 const INITIAL_STATE = {